 Before you start importing or editing your 4K footage, make sure to go to “Project Settings” > “Master Settings > “Timeline Resolution” and set it to “3840 x 2160” for a 4K UHD workflow.

-Today we’ll look at how to export your project at 4k – with the best settings for a high-quality output (as well as for YouTube) in the free version of DaVinci Resolve (versions 18.6, 18, 17, etc.).
+Today we’ll look at how to export your project at 4k with the best render settings for a high-quality output (as well as for YouTube) in the free version of DaVinci Resolve (versions 18.6, 18, 17, etc.).

 - Go to the “Deliver” page after finishing your editing.

 - Click on “Custom Export” under the “Render Settings” panel (found on the left-hand side of the screen).

 - Enter your desired file name and choose a location for the output.

 - Choose “Format” > “Mp4” (“QuickTime” is also fine – this is based on your requirement).

 - Choose “Codec” > “H.265” (highly efficient and has a lower file size compared to H.264)